 My Revlon doll was lost in the panic of my parents’ move to Seattle when my dad became ill.
-Sally kept her Toni doll for a long time, but eventually tossed it because it was in pretty bad shape.
+Sally kept her Toni doll for a long time, but eventually tossed it because she was in pretty bad shape.
 Mary, who is crazy for dolls, managed to hold on to her beloved Shirley Temple doll and all of her clothes.

 Several years ago I got it in my head that I wanted to fix up Mary’s doll so she could be displayed.
 Her Shirley is a 1957 Ideal 19″ “Twinkle Eyes” model with Saran hair and an unusual blue version of the “Stand Up and Cheer” dress.
 The doll was very dirty, her hair was a mess (although intact), and her original dress was totally unrepairable.
 It took almost a year to find the fabric for a new dress — a vintage white cotton organdy with a blue flocked coin dot.
 I was ecstatic because it was exactly the same fabric as the original.
 I purchased a copy of the original Simplicity pattern that Sally used, and adapted the short dress pattern to make a reproduction of the manufactured dress.
 I’m very happy with the way this turned out.